denis-sokolov/remove-github-forks/CONTRIBUTING.md

 # IMPORTANT

-When filing an issue. **DO NOT** paste your token along with the copy paste of the command you executed and the results.
+When filing an issue, **DO NOT** paste your token along with the command you executed (and the results).

-E.g. Change:
+For example, you would change:

 ```
 $ remove-github-forks a4df6099f47ca53f583baedc358389369f49589a